2i2c-org/2i2c-org.github.io/content/blog/2024/nasa-ephemeral-hubs/index.md

 ## How did we do it?

-Ephemeral interactive computing services based on integrating binder service technology together with JupyterHub was enabled in our previous development work in collaboration with GESIS (see our [detailed blog post](/blog/2024/jupyterhub-binderhub-gesis/index) for more information).
+Ephemeral interactive computing services were enabled in our previous development work in collaboration with GESIS based on integrating binder service technology together with JupyterHub (see our [detailed blog post](/blog/2024/jupyterhub-binderhub-gesis/index) for more information).

-The research and development of this project achieved wide-reaching impact across many NASA communities we currently serve, such as [TOPST ScienceCore](https://www.nasa.gov/centers-and-facilities/marshall/nasa-boosts-open-science-through-innovative-training/), [Openscapes](/blog/2024/openscapes-sbg-workshop), [US Greenhouse Gas Center](/blog/2024/ghg-summer-school), [VEDA](https://www.earthdata.nasa.gov/esds/veda) and [CryoCloud](https://cryointhecloud.com/); as well as networks beyond the NASA scope, such as the NSF-funded [Project Pythia](https://projectpythia.org/) and HHMI-funded[Spyglass](https://lorenfranklab.github.io/spyglass/latest/) projects.
+The research and development of this project achieved wide-reaching impact across many NASA communities we currently serve, including [TOPST ScienceCore](https://www.nasa.gov/centers-and-facilities/marshall/nasa-boosts-open-science-through-innovative-training/), [Openscapes](/blog/2024/openscapes-sbg-workshop), [US Greenhouse Gas Center](/blog/2024/ghg-summer-school), [VEDA](https://www.earthdata.nasa.gov/esds/veda) and [CryoCloud](https://cryointhecloud.com/); as well as networks beyond the NASA scope, such as the NSF-funded [Project Pythia](https://projectpythia.org/) and HHMI-funded[Spyglass](https://lorenfranklab.github.io/spyglass/latest/) projects.

 ## What next?